Institution: Social science perspectives

-While institutions tend to appear to people in society as part of the natural, unchanging landscape of their lives, the study of institutions by the social sciences tends to reveal the nature of institutions as social constructions, artifacts of a particular time, culture and society, produced by collective human choice, though not directly by individual intention.
+While institutions tend to appear to people in a given society as part of the natural, unchanging landscape of their lives, the study of institutions by the social sciences tends to reveal the nature of institutions as social constructions, artifacts of a particular time, culture and society, produced by collective human choice, though not necessarily directly by individual intention.

 Sociology traditionally analyzed social institutions in terms of interlocking social roles and expectations.
 Social institutions created and were composed of groups of roles, or expected behaviors.
 The social function of the institution was executed by the fulfillment of roles.
 Basic biological requirements, for reproduction and care of the young, are served by the institutions of marriage and family, for example, by creating, elaborating and prescribing the behaviors expected for husband/father, wife/mother, child, etc.

 The relationship of the institutions to human nature is a foundational question for the social sciences.
 Institutions can be seen as "naturally" arising from, and conforming to, human nature—a fundamentally conservative view—or institutions can be seen as artificial, almost accidental, and in need of architectural redesign, informed by expert social analysis, to better serve human needs—a fundamentally progressive view.
 Adam Smith anchored his economics in the supposed human "propensity to truck, barter and exchange".
 Modern feminists have criticized traditional marriage and other institutions as element of an oppressive and obsolete patriarchy.
 The Marxist view—which sees human nature as historically 'evolving' towards voluntary social cooperation, shared by some anarchists—is that supra-individual institutions such as the market and the state are incompatible with the individual liberty of a truly free society.

 Economics, in recent years, has used game theory to study institutions from two perspectives.
 Firstly, how do institutions survive and evolve?
 In this perspective, institutions arise from Nash equilibria of games.
 For example, whenever people pass each other in a corridor or thoroughfare, there is a need for customs, which avoid collisions.
 Such a custom might call for each party to keep to their own right (or left—such a choice is arbitrary, it is only necessary that the choice be uniform and consistent).
 Such customs may be supposed to be the origin of rules, such as the rule, adopted in many countries, which requires driving automobiles on the right side of the road.